-The largest city on the Costa Verde and also in the autonomous community of Asturias is Gijón, locally referred to as Xixón.
-Lying in the Bay of Biscay, the city is home to a busy shipping port, vibrant recreational port, good road network and is served by the Gijón Railway Station.
+The largest city on the Costa Verde and also in the autonomous community of Asturias is Gijón.
+Lying in the Bay of Biscay, this city is home to a busy shipping port.
+The roads are excellent with Gijón Railway Station providing good transport links.

-With the stunning backdrop of the Picos de Europa mountain range (picture above) and beautiful surrounding countryside, the charming town of Llanes is one of the most popular tourist destinations on the Costa Verde.
-It boasts a busy fishing port, picturesque marina and two main beaches & within the town which is separated by the Reguera Carrocedo river mouth, creating a lovely setting and offering the chance to try a variety of water sports.
+The charming town of Llanes is one of the most popular tourist destinations on the Costa Verde.
+Llanes boasts a busy fishing port, picturesque marina and two main beaches.
+The town is separated by the Reguera Carrocedo river mouth.

-On both sides of the river mouth visitors are spoiled for choice when it comes to wining & dining options, and the superb local seafood of the region features highly on many tapas bar and restaurant menus.
+On both sides of the river mouth visitors are spoiled for choice when it comes to wining & dining options.
+The superb local seafood of the region features on many tapas bar and restaurant menus.

 Inland Costa Verde

-Stretching for over 300 kilometres, the dramatic Cantabrian Mountain Range forms much of the inland area backing the coast and includes the spectacular Picos de Europa where, at their highest point reach 2,648 metres.
-Some parts of the coastal range form huge cliffs rising sheer above the sea and other parts are the source of some of Spain’s most important rivers such as the mighty Ebro.
+For over 300 kilometres, the Cantabrian Mountain Range forms much of the inland areas.
+This mountain range includes the spectacular Picos de Europa.
+The highest point of this mountain range reaches an impressive 2,648 metres.
+Some parts of the coastal range form huge cliffs rising above the sea.
+Other parts are the source of some of Spain’s most important rivers such as the mighty Ebro.

-The Costa Verde itself stretches for 345 kilometres and its wonderfully diverse coastline comprises of stunning beaches, rugged cliffs and rocky coves.
+The Costa Verde stretches for 345 kilometres.
+This diverse coastline comprises of stunning beaches, rugged cliffs and rocky coves.

 Adventure & Activities

-The majority of visitors to the area are there for adventure sports such as alpine hiking, rock climbing, mountaineering and even snow skiing in the lofty ski resorts of Manzaneda, Valgrande Pajares and Alto Campoo (picture Above).
+The majority of visitors to the area are there for adventure sports.
+These sports include alpine hiking, rock climbing, mountaineering.
+Even snow skiing in the lofty ski resorts of Manzaneda, Valgrande Pajares and Alto Campoo.